hack-fdu/Insighter/README.md

 ## Features

-This project aims at analyzing people's mental health according to his latest news online.
+This project can analyze people's mental health and figure out an intuitive health number according to their latest news online.It aims to discover those who have mental illnesses in time.

 ## Tech